-The parties of a licence agreement need to agree on whether the licensee has the right to grant sublicenses.
-There are different reasons why the licensor would be willing to grant the right to sublicense if the licensee requires it:
+The parties of a licence agreement need to agree on whether the licensee has the right to grant right to sublicense.
+There are different reasons why the licensor would be willing to grant right to sublicense and the licensee requires it:

-- It may be an important additional source of revenue, particularly if the licensee is not be able to reach the entire territory covered in the licence agreement by its own; - The licensee may be part of a corporate group and part of its affiliates can be in a better position to exploit the licensed IP.
+- It may be an important additional source of revenue, particularly if the licensee may not be able to reach the entire territory covered in the licence agreement by its own; - The licensee may be part of a corporate group and part of its affiliates can be in a better position to exploit the licensed IP.

-Regardless of the reason why the licensor is granting the right to sublicense, there are a few important points to agree on and clarify in the agreement:
+Irrespective of the reason why the licensor is granting right to sublicense, there are a few important points to agree on and clarify in the agreement3:

 - a.
 Is the licensee free to select the sub-licensee(s)?
 Some limitations may be imposed by the licensor, such as limiting the sublicenses to affiliates of the licensee or companies pre-approved by the licensor. - b.
 Should the sublicence agreement establish determined conditions?
-Often, licence agreements impose the obligation to preserve in the sublicence to the same terms and conditions set out in the original licence agreement.
-This enables the licensor to control the sub-licensee's use of the IP even though there is no direct contractual relation between the two of them.
-This takes on a special importance when a percentage of royalties comes from sublicensing revenues.
-Some licensors may request to receive (and even approve) the sublicensing agreement for the purpose of verifying whether the terms and conditions are followed. - c.
-What happens when the original licence agreement comes to an end?
-There are different possibilities ranging from the immediate termination of the sublicensing agreement to obligation for the licensor to maintain the agreement with the sub-licensee.
+Often, licence agreements impose the sublicence agreement to establish as far as possible the same terms and conditions set out in the licence agreement.
+In this way the licensor is able to control the sub-licensee use of the IP even though no direct contractual relation between the licensor and sub-licensees exists.
+This takes on special importance when a percentage of royalties comes from sublicensing revenue.
+Some licensors may request to receive (and even approve) the sublicensing agreement